ShamarP/ShamarP/README.md

 ## Previously
 - Product Data Science Intern At Shopify
-- Data Engineer RBC Amplify
+- Data Engineer at RBC Amplify

 ## Currently
 - Studying Combinatorics and Optimization With a computing minor at the University of Waterloo